menu icon

 Choosing Your Stew Meat

-Chuck.
-Chuck is a popular choice because of its toughness and fat content but is more expensive.
+• Chuck.
+Chuck is a popular choice because of its toughness and fat content and tends to be budget-friendly.

-Brisket.
-Brisket is usually inexpensive and has a good balance of toughness and fat content.
+• Brisket.
+Brisket used to be inexpensive but has increased in price lately.
+It has a good balance of toughness and fat content.

 These choices of tough meat are popular in slow cooker stews (like my slow cooker bison stew) because during the cooking process, the protein breaks down and this makes the meat tender and moist.
 On the other hand, if tender meat is cooked for a long time, it will cause the meat to turn chewy.

-1. Marinate the stew meat.
-Marinate the cubed sirloin with the garlic, rice wine vinegar and ground black pepper for 15 minutes at room temperature.
+Step 1.
+Marinate the stew meat.
+Marinate the sirloin with the garlic, rice wine vinegar and ground black pepper for 15 minutes at room temperature.

-2. Brown the beef.
-Heat a large pot over medium-high heat and add the canola oil.
-Once the oil is hot, add the beef cubes and fry them for a couple of minutes to brown the outside.
+Step 2.
+Brown the beef.
+Heat a large pot over medium-high heat and add canola oil.
+Once the oil is hot, add the beef strips and fry them for a couple of minutes to brown the outside.
 Add the flour and mix it around with the beef until it dissolves.

-Kimchi stew in a black bowl with sliced scallions and chopsticks.
-Kimchi on the side.
+Kimchi beef stew in bowl with chopsticks and kimchi on the side.

 Hungry for more?
 Find more simple dinner recipes here!